 Creepy?
 Hilarious?
 Awesome?
 Fake?
 Whatever – I’ve found his soul mate!

-Photographer couple Bernd and Hilla Becher, born in the 30s, dedicated their life to creating a visual taxonomy of the world’s industrial structures.
+Photographer couple Bernd and Hilla Becher, cheap born in the 30s, dedicated their life to creating a visual taxonomy of the world’s industrial structures.
 Armed with a large-format camera, they traveled together for over 40 years to photograph and catalogue man-made constructions from every corner of the globe.
 Among their subjects were gas holders, blast furnaces, mineheads and water towers, whose monolithic portraits were arranged by the couple into “Typologies”; families of images that showcase the uniformity of these buildings, in context of each other, as they come together from all over the world.
 If you look at any of these images by itself, it’s meaningless – but if you look at them together, each picture’s power is multiplied by the ones around it.